mxochicale/hai2017/reviewing/1032/REVIEW.md

 -- Development of a game playing method for a two persons game using marble gathering tasks.

--- Origin and development of social information gathering behavior
+-- Origin and development of social information gathering behaviour

-* The abstract can be improved as it does not summarise the main findings of the paper The paper made a good point about the experiment that perhabs can be used in the abstract.
+* The abstract can be improved as it does not summarise the main findings of the paper The paper made a good point about the experiment that perhaps can be used in the abstract.

-* The labelling in figure 1 is a bit far from each of the INAMOS, it might also be useful that you explain the meaning of the whell inside the red circle which it has also got a stop line.
+* The labelling in figure 1 is a bit far from each of the INAMOS, it might also be useful that you explain the meaning of the well inside the red circle which it has also got a stop line.

 * No need to add (e.g. [5]), it read better with only citing  [5].

-* Can you descrive what is an apex?
+* Can you describe what is an apex?

 * Typos:
-"dyadic" shoiuld it be didactic?,  "person-person or person-object" would read better as "person-to-person person-to-object"
+"dyadic" should not be didactic?,  "person-person or person-object" would read better as "person-to-person person-to-object"

 * Figure 3.
-"Figures depicts an image."  the caption is reduntant here.
+"Figures depicts an image."  the caption is redundant here.
 You might get some inspiration of other papers to learn about the way they describe a figure.
-Also the order is a bit confusing, it can be more understadable if you use (a) description; (b) desciption and (c) description.
+Also the order is a bit confusing, it can be more understandable if you use (a) description; (b) description and (c) description.

 * You are redundant by mentioning again the aim of the experiment in the result section.